 This palace has been the primary residence of Scotland’s royalty since the 16th century and is still used once a year by Queen Elizabeth.
 No pictures are allowed inside the palace.

 The partially collapsed church behind the palace was one of my favorite sites in Edinburgh.
-The peaceful light streaming onto ornately decorated stone and half standing columns is quite spectacular.
+The peaceful light streaming onto the ornately decorated stone and half standing columns are quite spectacular.

-I will write a whole post on Arthur’s seat, so subscribe to make sure you don’t miss it.
-The hike is into the hills right next to the palace and well worth half an day of your time.
+Be sure to check out my post on Arthur’s seat.
+The hike is into the hills right next to the palace and well worth half of a day.

 We also spent some time in the New Town where there are many beautiful cosmopolitan restaurants and shops.
 When I return, I will explore more there.
-I would also like to visit the Camera Obscura, the Royal Botanic Garden of Edinburgh and Leith which I have heard from locals are quite great.
-For some more ideas in Edinburgh check out Eternal Arrival’s 9 Free Things to do in Edinburgh.
+I would also like to visit the Camera Obscura, the Royal Botanic Garden of Edinburgh, and Leith, which I have heard from locals are quite excellent.

 P.S.
-If you liked this article, you may enjoy 24 Hours in Dublin With Kids.
+If you liked this article, you might enjoy 24 Hours in Dublin With Kids.